platformio/platformio-core/docs/userguide/cmd_init.rst

 via "Import Project" functionality.

 A list with supported IDE is available within ``platformio init --help`` command.
-Also, please look into :ref:`ide` page.
+Also, please take a look at :ref:`ide` page.

 .. option::
     --enable-auto-uploading